JasonPollman/Dist.io/ReadMe.md

   args: [ ... ],
   // Options passed to ChildProcess.fork
   forkOptions: { ... },
-  // If the slave throw, we can handle it here if we want.
+  // If the slave throws, we can handle it here if we want.
   onUncaughtException: () => { ... }
+  // If the slave fails to spawn, this listener will handle it.
+  onSpawnError: () => { ... }
 });
 ```